 The College of Liberal Arts and Social Sciences, with faculty from the Fine Arts Program, offers courses for the degree of Master of Arts in Art with the option of concentrating on Painting, Graphics, or Ceramics, including pottery and sculpture, or combined media.
 Intellectual advancement of the graduate student, development of initiative, research technique, advanced skill and proficiency, and designing enthusiasm are the goals of the program.

-CASTRO, Richard R., Professor of Art RIFKOWITZ, Lewis S., Professor of Art
+BABAUTA, Jose, Associate Professor of Art CASTRO, Richard R., Professor of Art RIFKOWITZ, Lewis S., Professor of Art